telliott99/Crypto-new/part1/xor.rst

 And so on.

-The result of this introductory material is devoted to solving the other problems, starting with key exchange.
+The rest of this introductory material is devoted to solving the other problems, starting with key exchange.